philiplaureano/S4M/docs/index.md

 #### Features

-- If you familiar with C# async/await features, inheritance, and are familiar with how to use lambda functions or delegates in C#, you can get S4M up and running in minutes
+- If you are familiar with C# async/await features, inheritance, and are familiar with how to use lambda functions or delegates in C#, you can get S4M up and running in minutes
 - Infinite states with an almost infinite number of handlers, all encapsulated in a single class per state machine
 - State transitions are defined within a state machine derived class itself, so you don't need to declare all the possible transitions at once
 - You can 'stash' or defer messages that the state machine should not handle in its current state, and 'unstash' all of the stashed messages in a different state so that a state machine can do things like resume processing after a database connection has been restored, for example.